Advanced Standing Master of Social Work (MSW) – General Cognate

 Every application is reviewed on a case-by-case basis, and all applicants must submit the following documents and meet the minimum requirements for admission:

-• In 150 words, complete the following prompt: I desire to earn a Master of Social Work degree and attend Liberty University because…
+- In roughly 150 words, complete the following prompt: I desire to earn a Master of Social Work degree and attend Liberty University because…

-• In 150 words, complete the following prompt: I show a posture of learning and respect when interacting with diverse individuals, families, and groups by…
+- In roughly 150 words, complete the following prompt: I show a posture of learning and respect when interacting with diverse individuals, families, and groups by…

-• In 100 words, discuss the following prompt: Please share about a personal challenge in your life and discuss how you have worked through this challenge.
-(Please do not share about a challenge with your job).
+- In roughly 100 words, discuss the following prompt: Please share about a personal challenge in your life and discuss how you have worked through this challenge.
+(Please do not share about a challenge with your job.)

 Credit Hours